dymayday/bearded-happiness/README.md

 # bearded-happiness
-My dots file, with 💖
+My dot files, with 💖